ChilledChild/awake-template/content/posts/blue-team-labs-online-beta-testing.md

 * 6 months – £ 89 ($ 124.55)
 * 1 year – £ 167 ($ 233.70)

 There is a lot more to come from BTLO.
-The launch day is February 26, 2021.
-With my 12-month pro subscription, I’ll be creating additional writeups for BTLO labs and challenges as they release.
+The [launch day](https://twitter.com/BlueLabsOnline/status/1362720451869474822) is February 26, 2021.
+With my 12-month PRO subscription, I’ll be creating additional writeups for BTLO labs and challenges as they release.
 Due to BTLO rules, writeups can only be published after a lab has been retired so everyone has a fair chance to the leaderboard.
 I strongly encourage anyone who is looking to get a career as a SOC analyst, incident responder, digital forensics, or network analyst, get an account on BTLO.